DecisionsDev/odm-docker-kubernetes/platform/roks/README.md

 helm install roks-sticky-tuto ibm-helm/ibm-odm-prod --version 24.0.0 -f roks-sticky-values.yaml
 ```

-The ODM containers will embbed the ROKS Domain certificates.
-And, 2 Decision Center pods will be launched to check the sticky session behaviour.
+The ODM containers will embed the ROKS domain certificates.
+Additionally, two Decision Center pods will be launched to verify the sticky session behavior.

 #### c.
 Create a reencrypt route for the Decision Center service